-Target Redevelopment of the Valley Centre by 2016 Progress towards Target Demolition of the Valley Centre was completed in late summer 2012 including construction of a temporary area of Open Space that has been utilised for special events and fairs.
-An Architectural Competition for the site commissioned through the Council's Joint Venture Partnership is expected to report in late 2013 with Lancashire County Council actively involved in discussions regarding the site of a new Bus Station within the development.
-Trigger to Implement Contingencies Existing buildings not demolished by 2012 Binding agreement with owner/developer, Rossendale BC, Lancashire County Council and other relevant partners on scheme details including funding not in place by 2013 No submission of planning application by end of 2014 Application not approved by 2015 Works not commenced by 2016 Trigger Met No. Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Work with developers/landowners to facilitate and enable development (e.g. assistance with funding, resources and expertise) Work with developers and landowners to remove obstacles and alleviate constraints (e.g. alternative locations for businesses etc) Produce development brief for site aligned to planning application process Joint venture development partnership approach.
+Target Padavalanment of the Valley Centre by 2016 Target Progress towards Target Redevelopment of the Valley Centre by 2016 Demolition of the Valley Centre was completed in late summer 2012 including construction of a temporary area of Open Space that has been utilised for special events and fairs.
+An Architectural Competition for the site commissioned through the Council's Joint Venture Partnership is expected to report in late 2013 with Lancashire County Council actively involved in discussions regarding the site of a new Bus Station within the Trigger to Implement Contingencies development.
+1. Existing buildings not demolished by 2012 2.
+Binding agreement with owner/developer, Rossendale BC, Lancashire County Council and other relevant partners on scheme details including funding not in place by 2013 3.
+No submission of planning application by end of 2014 4.
+Application not approved by 2015 5.
+Works not commenced by 2016 Trigger Met No. Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Work with developers/landowners to facilitate and enable development (e.g. assistance with funding, resources and expertise) Work with developers and landowners to remove obstacles and alleviate constraints (e.g. alternative locations for businesses etc) Produce development brief for site aligned to planning application process Joint venture development partnership approach.